EdgarGF93/pyxscat/README.md

-## Getting started

-![alt text](https://gitlab.esrf.fr/xmas-bm28/data_analysis/pyxscat/-/raw/main/PyXScat_screenshot.png)
+## Description of the project

 PyXScat is a module that allows a quick, straightforward visualization and reduction of 2D scattering patterns.
 The main tool of PyXScat is its Graphical User Interface.
-Follow the next steps to download, install PyXScat and open the GUI.
+The philosophy of PyXScat matches the following point:
+    - Minimum learning curve for non-experienced users.
+    - Live, tunable and quick subtraction of reference data.
+    - Bridge between data collection and deep data analysis.
+    - Abstraction of FabIO, pyFAI and pygix.

+![alt text](https://gitlab.esrf.fr/xmas-bm28/data_analysis/pyxscat/-/raw/main/PyXScat_screenshot.png)

 ## 1) Clone the project into your directory (e.g. /user/Python/)